flybywiresim/docs/docs/pilots-corner/beginner-guide/takeoff-climb-cruise.md

 ![Aircraft shortly before reaching S-speed](../assets/beginner-guide/takeoff-climb-cruise/S-speed.png "Aircraft shortly before reaching VS speed"){loading=lazy}

+The `TAXI` and `RWY TURN OFF` lights are automatically switched off when the landing gear is retracted.
+The flight crew should still move the switches to the `OFF` position as part of after take off flows.

-Now we turn off the `TAXI` and `RWY TURN OFF` lights.
-We do this as they are sitting on the front gear and are now within the gear housing getting hot.
+We do this in case the auto turn off has failed.
+This would mean the lights sitting on the front gear which are now within the gear housing will start increasing in temperature.

 ![Landing lights after gear up](../assets/beginner-guide/takeoff-climb-cruise/Landing-lights-gear-up.png "Landing lights after gear up"){ loading=lazy width=60% }